Fabulang/stories/en/a1-camping-trip.md

 "Of course," he says.
 He gives her a box.

 She opens it.
-She takes out the gas cannister.
+She takes out the gas canister.
 She connects it.
 The stove lights.
 She puts a pot on top.

 She takes out four cans and puts them on the table.